bearyogi/TO_Mongo_Practice/README.md

 # TO_Mongo_Practice

-Simple localhosted web application with use of Vadiin and MongoDB.
+Simple localhosted web application with use of Vaadin and MongoDB.